nodejs/node-v0.x-archive/doc/api/https.markdown

 - `key`: Private key to use for SSL.
 Default `null`.
 - `passphrase`: A string of passphrase for the private key or pfx.
 Default `null`.
 - `cert`: Public x509 certificate to use.
 Default `null`.
-- `ca`: An authority certificate or array of authority certificates to check the remote host against.
+- `ca`: A string or array of strings containing PEM encoded CA certificates to check the remote host against.
+- `caFile`: A string containing the path to a file containing PEM encoded CA certificates to check the remote host against.
+- `caPath`: A string containing the path to a directory containing PEM encoded CA certificates to check the remote host against.
+This directory must be prepared using the OpenSSL c\_rehash utility.
 - `ciphers`: A string describing the ciphers to use or exclude.
 Consult
   <http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT> for
   details on the format.